lucius-barde/bardic-cms/README.md

 # bardic-cms

-Bardic CMS (formerly OppidumCMS)- Mini content management system focused on API functionalities, and can serve as a backend for both website and webapp frontend.
+Bardic CMS (formerly OppidumCMS) is a mini content management system focused on API functionalities, and can serve as a backend for both website and webapp frontend.

+By default, Bardic CMS  can display ANY content publicly in JSON format, but the basic parameters to allow a quick creation of custom content types, with a hierarchy between those types (i.e. pages containing paragraphs etc.) is available in the CMS.

 Made by Lucius Barde (www.bardic.space)

 ## Requirements
 - A web server, preferably a Linux - Apache - MariaDB - PHP stack.